ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 #### 2.3 Present

 In the [Lab Notebook](README.md), include:
+1. A short narrative about the experiment.
-1. Short video of the operation of the circuit from 2.2.3.
+2. Short video of the operation of the circuit from 2.2.3.
-2. Short video of the operation of the circuit from 2.2.5.
+3. Short video of the operation of the circuit from 2.2.5.

 In the [repository](./), include:
 1. File `microbit-program-2-2-3.js` with the code you used in task 2.2.3.